yonaskolb/SwagGen/README.md

 - **spec** (required): This is the path to the Swagger spec.
 It can either be a file path or a web url to a YAML or JSON file
 - **template** (required): This is the path to the template config yaml file.
 It can either be a direct path to the file, or a path to the parent directory which will by default look for `/template.yml`
 - **destination** The directory that the generated files will be added to.
-- **options**: A list of options that are passed to each template.
-Options must be comma delimited and each key value pair must be colon delimited.
-Whitespace is automatically trimmed, though if you have values with spaces in them, surround the argument with quotes. e.g.  `--options "option: value 1, option2: value 2"`
+- **option**: An option that will be merged with the template config options with those in this argument taking precedence, meaning any existing options of the same name will be overwritten.
+This argument can be repeated to pass in multiple options.
+Options must specify the option name and option value seperated by a colon, with any spaces contained in quotes.
+The following formats are allowed:
+	- `-- option myOption:myValue`
+	- `-- option "myOption: my value"`
+	- `-- option myOption:" my value"`

 - **clean** true or false - whether the destination directory is cleaned before the generated files are created.
 Defaults to false

 Example:

 ```
-SwagGen --template Templates/Swift --spec http://myapi.com/spec --destination generated --options "name: MyAPI, customProperty: custom value"
+SwagGen --template Templates/Swift --spec http://myapi.com/spec --destination generated --option name:MyAPI --option "customProperty: custom value"
 ```

 ## Templates